-- Topical Corticosteroids — Steroid creams and ointments are also a popular treatment for hair loss, but their long-term benefits have not been studied and they have been known to cause serious side effects.
+- Topical Corticosteroids — Steroid creams and ointments are also a popular treatment for hair loss, but their long-term benefits have not been studied.

 - Surgery — Hair transplants, scalp reduction and artificial hair implantation are the most common forms of hair loss surgery.
-These options may make hair loss less noticeable, but they are often painful, expensive and may only offer short-term benefits.
+These options do usually work, but they are often painful and super expensive.

-Out of all the hair loss remedies out there, there are only two which have been proven to be effective and backed by FDA approval — finasteride and minoxidil.
+Out of all the hair loss remedies out there, there are only two which have been proven to be effective and backed by FDA approval for male pattern baldness — finasteride and minoxidil.
 The former is a prescription drug that blocks the action of DHT and the latter is available in a foam or serum form, often used to supplement the benefits of finasteride.

 How Does Finasteride Work for Hair Loss Treatment?

-Finasteride is an FDA-approved medication for the treatment of hair loss.
-Also known by the brand name Propecia®, finasteride belongs to a class of drugs known as 5-alpha-reductase inhibitors.
-It works by preventing testosterone from breaking down into dihydrotestosterone (DHT), the hormone that causes male pattern baldness.
-You can get this medication with a prescription from your primary care physician (PCP).
+Finasteride is an FDA-approved medication for the treatment of hair loss in men.
+Also sold under the brand name Propecia®, finasteride belongs to a class of drugs known as 5-alpha-reductase inhibitors.
+It works by preventing testosterone from breaking down into DHT, the hormone that is thought to cause male pattern baldness.
+You can get this medication with a prescription from a licensed physician.

 Available in tablet form, finasteride is designed for long-term use.
 You may not see any significant results until you’ve been taking the product continuously for a few months.
-It may also help to take the tablet at the same time each day.
 Men who have used finasteride to treat hair loss have reported an increase in the number of hairs, as well as improvement in hair quality.
 Keep in mind that finasteride only works if you keep taking it.
-If you stop using finasteride, the hair you’ve regrown will fall out within a year.
+If you stop using finasteride, the hair you’ve regrown will eventually fall out.

-It’s also recommended that NSAIDS — like Aleve®, Motrin®, Advil®, etc. — be avoided while taking finasteride, as there’s an increased occurrence of sexual dysfunction when the two are mixed.
+Doctors recommend that NSAIDS — like Aleve®, Motrin®, Advil®, etc. — be avoided while taking finasteride, as there could be an increased occurrence of sexual dysfunction when the two are mixed.

 It’s worth noting that these side effects generally disappear once you stop using the medication.
-It’s also worth noting, however, that in 1.4 percent of people who experience side effects while using finasteride (~0.02 percent of total users), these side effects continue after use stops.
+It’s also worth noting, however, that in rare cases, men who experienced side effects while taking finasteride continued to experience them even after stopping treatment.

-Finally, people who are pregnant or have chronic liver disease should not take finasteride.
+Finally, men who have chronic liver disease should not take finasteride.

 Losing your hair is never easy but, fortunately, it isn’t something you have to live with!
-If you’re experiencing hair loss due to male pattern baldness, don’t fall victim to marketing schemes for products and therapies that don’t work — stick with one of the only hair loss treatments that is both FDA-approved and proven to be effective, finasteride.
+If you’re experiencing hair loss due to male pattern baldness, don’t fall victim to marketing schemes for gimmick products and therapies that don’t work or dip into your life savings — stick with one of the only hair loss treatments that is both FDA-approved and proven to be effective — finasteride.